- The opening has Bronagh and Ben painting the new room for the baby. All the while singing the Song of the Sea together.

-- Bronagh accepting Saoirse's choice in staying with Ben and Conor, even if it meant not having a single member of her family with her in the Fae afterlife.
+- Bronagh accepting Saoirse's choice in staying with Ben and Conor, even if it meant not having a single member of her family with her in Tir Na Nog.

 - At the ending, it's Ben's birthday.
 Ben and Conor are painting in Ben and Saoirse's room.
 Cut to him about to blow out his birthday candles, Saoirse smashes his head into the cake, but all in good spirits.

-- The story ends with Ben and Saoirse spending the birthday swimming with the seals and the seals following, almost as though they mean to watch over the selkie Bronagh's two children.
+- Ben, Saoirse, and Cu swimming together with the seals.
+The way the seals follow them, it's almost as though they mean to watch over the selkie Bronagh's two children.

 - There is a sort of Genius Bonus Heartwarming in the flashbacks from before Bronagh's disappearance: In the most common myths, a man would steal and hide the selkie's coat to prevent her from leaving him, but Bronagh is never seen without her coat, meaning Conor decided not to take it away.
 Bronagh loved Conor enough to stay with him on land, and Conor trusted her love enough to let his wife keep the one thing that could allow her to go where he could not follow.